joe-boadi/cplus-for-beginners/README.md

 ## C++ Documentation <sub>Extra Info</sub>
 Read more on C++ [here](https://learn.microsoft.com/en-us/cpp/?view=msvc-170)<br>
-Also W3Schools have got the best environment to learn and explore more the language.
+Also W3Schools have got the best environment to learn and to explore more on the language.
 Make use of it [Click Here](https://www.w3schools.com/cpp/) to learn more.